-Gaper – Some ill-fitting goggle and helmets don’t line up perfectly at the forehead, creating a gap of skin, also known as a Gaper Gap.
-This gap is exposed to sun, wind and cold temperatures.
+Gaper – Some ill-fitting goggles and helmets don’t line up perfectly at the forehead, creating a gap of skin, also known as a Gaper Gap.
+This gap is exposed to sun, wind, and cold temperatures.
 It’s a total newbie look, easily preventable when shopping.
-This in turn, is a term thrown around to any oddly dressed or acting skier/snowboarder.
+This, in turn, is a term thrown around to any oddly dressed or acting skier/snowboarder.
 Look at that gaper over there!
 Yeah, what a total gaper.
 Even if they don’t show a gap.

 Gnar – You’ll often hear folks heading out to the slopes to “shred the gnar”.
 This means they will ski/snowboard (shred) the gnarly conditions (fresh powder).

 Ice Coast – As opposed to the lovely snow conditions out west, the United States boasts much more humid and lower elevations along the East Coast.
-Here, the ski resorts receive heavier, wetter snow, which combined with the warmer temps at lower elevations during the day, the snow melts and freezes to ice over night.
-Unlike high elevation Colorado mountains that stay cold all the time.
+Here, the ski resorts receive heavier, wetter snow, which combined with the warmer temps at lower elevations during the day, the snow melts and freezes to ice overnight.
+Unlike the high elevation of the Colorado mountains that stay cold all the time.